Learn

 How it fits the hierarchy

-The hierarchy starts with the Specification Root, which defines the top-level publication contract.
-A Domain Specification classifies the domain.
-The shared Artifact Specification governs how public Artifact Definitions are authored.
-A specific Artifact Definition then defines one concrete artifact type.
-The Artifact Document is the implementation that satisfies that full chain.
+The hierarchy starts with the Specification Root , which is the canonical root for published Document Roles.
+A Document Role then tells you what job the artifact plays in the system and complies with that root.
+The shared Artifact Specification separately governs how public Artifact Definitions are authored.
+A specific Artifact Definition then defines one concrete artifact type and complies with both its governing Document Role and the shared Artifact Specification.
+The Artifact Document is the implementation that satisfies that combined contract.

 What makes it concrete